Investec Cape Town Art Fair 2025

 CAPE TOWN

-Vela Projects is proud to present works by six contemporary artists and the late Samson Mnisi for the Investec Cape Town Art Fair 2025.
+Vela Projects is proud to present a dynamic selection of works by six contemporary artists alongside the late Samson Mnisi at the 2025 edition of the Investec Cape Town Art Fair.
+This presentation brings together a compelling range of practices that explore materiality, memory, and cultural continuity within contemporary African art.

 Read More